 4. Dependence

 Dependence is the final stage of addiction and is characterized by compulsive use or engaging in harmful behaviors despite adverse consequences.
-Physical symptoms may emerge such as withdrawal, tolerance, and a persistent craving for the substance or activity.
+This is where addiction becomes a chronic disease.
+Physical symptoms may emerge, such as withdrawal, tolerance, and a persistent craving for the substance or activity.
 Dependence can lead to significant health, social, economic, and legal problems.
-In many cases, professional help is needed to overcome this stage.
+In many cases, professional help is needed to overcome this stage of mental or physical dependence.

 Do you have a loved one struggling with addiction?